PIVX-Project/PIVX-Doc-Website-Content/02.wallets/article.md

 ## Third Party Wallets
 A third-party wallet is just a wallet that was not created by PIVX developers.
 These wallets can come in many different forms such as a desktop app or an Android or iOS mobile app.

 The [PIVX downloads](https://pivx.org/downloads) page provides a list of third-party wallets that are known to support PIVX.
-Note that most third-party wallets do not support the full functionality of the PIVX Core wallet.
+Note that most third-party wallets do not support the full functionality of the PIVX Core wallet or MyPIVXWallet.
 Third party wallets may also be Custodial (see FAQ below).

 [tabs]
-[tab title="Coinomi"]
+[tab title="Arctic"]
-The Coinomi wallet is a multi asset wallet that works on desktop or mobile hardware.
+The [Arctic wallet](https://arcticwallet.io/) is a multi asset wallet that works on desktop or mobile hardware.

 **Pros:**
 * Can hold PIVX in addition to other cryptocurrencies
 * Works on desktop and mobile devices
 * Non-Custodial
+* In-app exchange

 **Cons:**
-* Requires a single third party to complete transactions
-* Very slow to update
 * Staking not available
 * Masternodes not available
 * Shielded transactions not available
-* Lacks coin control
 [/tab]
-[tab title="Flits App"]
+[tab title="Komodo"]
-Flits App is a mobile wallet.
+[Komodo wallet](https://komodoplatform.com/en/wallets.html) is a secure wallet and non-custodial decentralized exchange rolled into one application.
+Komodo is a multi asset wallet that works on desktop or mobile hardware.

 **Pros:**
 * Can hold PIVX in addition to other cryptocurrencies
-* Android and iOS app available
+* Works on desktop and mobile devices
 * Non-Custodial
+* In-app exchange

 **Cons:**
-* Requires a single third party to complete transactions
-* Very slow to update
+* Staking not available
+* Masternodes not available
 * Shielded transactions not available
-* Lacks coin control
 [/tab]
+[tab title="NOW Wallet"]
+With [NOW Wallet](https://walletnow.app/) you can store, buy, exchange and stake in a secured mobile and desktop app.
+40+ blockchains and thousands of tokens available.
+Apps are available for desktop and mobile hardware.

+**Pros:**
+* Can hold PIVX in addition to other cryptocurrencies
+* Works on desktop and mobile devices
+* Non-Custodial
+* In-app exchange

+**Cons:**
+* Staking not available
+* Masternodes not available
+* Shielded transactions not available
+[/tab]
 [tab title="CoinSpot"]
-CoinSpot is a web wallet
+CoinSpot is a custodial multicoin web wallet (see FAQ below).
+You can buy, sell and swap into any other coin or token available on the platform.

 **Pros:**
 * Can hold PIVX in addition to other cryptocurrencies
 * Works on desktop and mobile devices

 **Cons:**
 * Requires a single third party to complete transactions
-* Very slow to update
 * Staking not available
 * Masternodes not available
 * Shielded transactions not available